kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 STAR is a program to align RNA sequencing reads to a reference genome.

 ## Installing featureCounts
-featureCounts is a tool for counting the number of RNA-seq reads that overlap gene annotations.
+[featureCounts](http://subread.sourceforge.net/) is a tool for counting the number of RNA-seq reads that overlap gene annotations.
 A popular alternative is HTSeq-count, but both of the tools should provide reasonably similar results.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMDk1MDc4MzRdfQ==
+eyJoaXN0b3J5IjpbLTIwMTAxNDYwNDVdfQ==
 -->